2019–20 College Football Playoff: Selection and teams

 During the following weekend, each conference played its respective championship game.
 The Pac-12 championship, played on December 6, resulted in an upset win for No. 13 Oregon over No. 5 Utah, all but ending Utah's playoff chances.
 Each of the top three teams in the CFP rankings won their conference championship: No. 1 Ohio State beat No. 8 Wisconsin in the Big Ten championship, No. 2 LSU defeated No. 4 Georgia to win the SEC championship, and No. 3 Clemson won the ACC championship over No. 23 Virginia.
-The Big 12 championship between No. 6 Oklahoma and No. 7 Baylor went into overtime before Oklahoma secured a seven-point win, prompting Oklahoma head coach Lincoln Riley and Big 12 commissioner Bob Bowlsby to advocate for OU's inclusion in the playoff field.
+The Big 12 championship between No. 6 Oklahoma and No. 7 Baylor went into overtime before Oklahoma secured a seven-point win, prompting Oklahoma head coach Lincoln Riley and Big 12 commissioner Bob Bowlsby to advocate to the selection committee for OU's inclusion in the playoff field.

 The College Football Playoff field, and the full final CFP rankings, were released on December 8, 2019.
 Pat Forde, writing for Sports Illustrated, said that the four-team field had the potential to be the strongest in CFP history and remarked that the only difficult decision for the committee to make was whether to rank LSU ahead of Ohio State or vice versa.
 Ultimately, LSU was picked No. 1 while Ohio State and Clemson followed at Nos.
 2 and 3.
 Oklahoma jumped into the playoff field at No. 4 following their Big 12 championship victory.
 LSU and Oklahoma were assigned to the Peach Bowl semifinal while Ohio State and Clemson were set to play in the Fiesta Bowl semifinal.
 Pac-12 champions Oregon jumped to No. 6 in the final poll and were assigned to the Rose Bowl against No. 8 Wisconsin, while Georgia fell to No. 5 and were matched with No. 7 Baylor in the Sugar Bowl.
 No. 8 Florida and No. 24 Virginia were assigned to the Orange Bowl, and the Cotton Bowl Classic matched No. 10 Penn State and No. 17 Memphis.